UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

     And **only** what is in the 'backup' directory is backed up according to the backup processes.

+    Bianca storage works as before.

-    A backup allows one to restore his/her data after it has been (accidentally) lost.
+A backup allows one to restore his/her data
+    after it has been (accidentally) lost.

 This page describes how UPPMAX does backups.